 Comprehensive knowledge current and emerging industry best practices along with U.S. Department of Transportation (DOT) and state DOT bicycle and pedestrian accommodation policies guide us in the design and implementation of World Class Trails.

 Multi-use trails provide safe, efficient routes for non-motorized travel and have been shown to increase property value, encourage economic development, and promote active lifestyles.
 They serve as a vital link between neighborhoods, schools, businesses, parks, and community amenities.
 In both small towns and busy cities, trails can be used to create active transportation/recreation networks that improve the quality of life locally as well as regionally.

 Whether you aim to blaze a new, independent trail alignment or repurpose an abandoned railroad corridor, you need an experienced team to help bring your vision to fruition.
-From road crossings to intersections, pedestrian tunnels and bridges, property acquisition, and environmental concerns, we’re prepared to address challenges for you.
+From road crossings to intersections, pedestrian tunnels and bridges, right-of-way acquisition, and environmental concerns, we’re prepared to address challenges for you.